 Why the ODD car is important in the future of ridesharing

-On-demand, door-to-door rental car is not an easy thing.
-It is about bringing a whole new class of vehicles to public roads.
-The future of ridesharing calls for the elimination of the driver: one day we will call a taxi, it will pick us up anywhere and take us anywhere.
-Alone, with no other humans in the cockpit apart from us.
-It will happen thanks to autonomous vehicles, able to move totally on their own.
+On-demand and door-to-door car rental is not an easy thing.
+It's about bringing a whole new class of vehicle to public roads.
+The future of ridesharing involves eliminating the driver: one day we will call a taxi, it will pick us up anywhere and take us anywhere.
+Alone, with no other humans in the cockpit except us.
+It will happen thanks to autonomous vehicles, capable of moving completely on their own.

-Autonomous vehicles will lower the costs of the service, hence the price.
-And eventually they will transform the market.
+Autonomous vehicles will lower the costs of the service, therefore the price.
+And they will ultimately transform the market.
 What if we could reap the benefits of autonomy in a few years instead of decades?

 The potential of the organization